graphql/graphql-spec/spec/Section 6 -- Execution.md

     - Set the corresponding entry on {incrementalResult} to {pending}.
   - Yield {incrementalResult}.
-  - Emit events on {eventEmitter} signalling the release of each of the Deferred Fragments in {newPendingResults} as pending.
+  - Emit events on {eventEmitter} signalling the release of each of the Deferred Fragments in {newPendingResults} as pending, as well as each of the {items}
+    entries on the Futures in {futuresToRelease}.
 - Complete this incremental result stream.

 GetPending(newPendingResults):